GiuliaMurtas/flux_rope_analysis/README.md

 1. The script `ionrec.py` produces a 1D plot of the global ionization/recombination rates in PIP (partially ionized plasmas) simulations as a function of time.

+### PIP properties

+1. The script `PIP_0_mosaic.pro` produces a set of contour plots (temperature difference, drift velocity magnitude, current density magnitude, ionisation rate and recombination rate) at a single time frame for a PIP simulation.
+The mosaic is uploaded here with the name `PIP_0_mosaic.png`.